thycotic/privman-docs/reports/reports-queries.md

 ## View the SQL Query in Privilege Manager

 The SQL queries can be viewed in Privilege Manager under __ADMIN | Folders__, but it will be helpful to know the folder in which a specific query is located.
-In the XML object for query, hover over and click on the guid for the FolderId.
+In the XML object for query, hover over and click on the GUID for the FolderId.

 ![FolderId look up](images/reports/ef0945fb3ccf591adfebc852a04fb3d2.png)